FriendsOfMDT/PSD/Documentation/PowerShell Deployment - FAQ.md

 - If installing applications as part of the task sequence, do not delete ZTIUtility.vbs as it is called during the deployment
 - If desired, many of the legacy MDT .wsf scripts and Wizard files can be removed manually from the PSD Deployment Share scripts folder to thin out the environment.

+Q: What do I need to do after upgrading to a new PSD versions?
+>A: This is still being refined and defined.
+For now:
+- Generate new boot image(s) by updating the deployment share.
+- Replace any existing PSD boot images in WDS with the updated ones.
+- If the new PSD version have updated task sequence templates, you need to create new task sequences for those changes to take effect.
+Note that not all new versions will have new task sequence templates.
+Read the version relase notes to find out.

 ## Documented Platforms and Scenarios
 Q: What operating systems and components has PSD been tested and or evaluated against?
 >A: The following tables identifies tested and validated components, scenarios as well as testing and development status: